rolandyangg/interview-cli/README.md

 # interview-cli
-Node.js Command Line Interface Application for giving coding interviews to people locally on their computers
+Node.js Command Line Interface Application for giving coding interviews to people locally on their computers eliminating the issue of server side compilation and grading reducing times drastically

 # Installation